 But where to go?
-Of course, there is Plitvice Lakes National Park, which is probably the number one day trip from Zagreb, you could also check out Varazdin and/or Trakoscan Castle.
+Of course, there is Plitvice Lakes National Park, which is probably the number one day trip from Zagreb; you could also check out Varazdin and/or Trakoscan Castle.
 Moreover, did you know that even destinations like Budapest and Venice are accessible from Zagreb!?
-If you’re like us, you’ll love to head off the beaten track and explore those less-known, but equally as interesting, places.
+If you’re like us, you’ll love to head off the beaten track and explore those less-known but equally as exciting places.
 We recently visited one of these towns, which has a fascinating history and one of Croatia’s Top 100 Restaurants.
 Interested?

-Then, you need to set course from Zagreb to Ozalj.
+Then, you need to set a course from Zagreb to Ozalj.

 Ozalj was first mentioned in 1244.
 However, after a visit to the museum in the Ozalj Castle, you will soon discover that archaeological artifacts from the city date back to prehistoric times.
-The artifacts on display include clay utensils and tools, as well as ceremonial jugs from the Bronze Age.
-When it comes to Ozalj’s history, it’s most famous period was in the Middle Ages, when the noble Zrinski and Frankopan families shaped history.
+The artifacts on display include clay utensils and tools and ceremonial jugs from the Bronze Age.
+When it comes to Ozalj’s history, its most famous period was in the Middle Ages, when the noble Zrinski and Frankopan families shaped history.

 Ozalj has a long, complicated history, worthy of its own blog post, but I will note that prosperity for Ozalj began in the middle of the 16th century.
-In the 17th century, Ozalj was an unofficial Croatian capital, owned and run by the Zrinski and Frankopan families until the execution of Ban Petar Zrinski and Count Fran Krsto Frankopan for conspiracy against the Viennese in 1671.
+In the 17th century, Ozalj was an unofficial Croatian capital, owned and run by the Zrinski and Frankopan families until Ban Petar Zrinski and Count Fran’s execution Krsto Frankopan for conspiracy against the Viennese in 1671.

 Things To Do In Ozalj